-Putin is not planning to attend the funeral for Wagner chief Prigozhin, the Kremlin says
+Russian mercenary boss Yevgeny Prigozhin is buried in private, ending his tumultuous journey

 The country’s top criminal investigation agency, the Investigative Committee, officially confirmed Prigozhin’s death on Sunday.

-The committee didn’t say what might have caused Prigozhin’s business jet to plummet from the sky minutes after taking off from Moscow for St. Petersburg.
-Just before the crash, Prigozhin had returned from a trip to Africa, where he sought to expand Wagner Group’s activities.
+The committee didn’t say what might have caused Prigozhin’s business jet to plummet from the sky on Aug.
+23, minutes after taking off from Moscow for St. Petersburg.
+Just before the crash, Prigozhin had reportedly returned from a trip to Africa, where he sought to expand Wagner Group’s activities.

-Prigozhin’s second-in-command, Dmitry Utkin, a retired military intelligence officer who gave the mercenary group its name based on his own nom de guerre, was also among the 10 people who died in the crash.
+Also on Tuesday, a funeral was held at St. Petersburg’s Northern Cemetery for Wagner’s logistics chief Valery Chekalov, who was among the 10 people killed in the crash.
+Prigozhin’s second-in-command, Dmitry Utkin, a retired military intelligence officer who gave the mercenary group its name based on his own nom de guerre, also was killed.

 A preliminary U.S. intelligence assessment concluded that an intentional explosion caused the plane to crash, and Western officials have pointed to a long list of Putin’s foes who have been assassinated.
 The Kremlin rejected Western allegations the president was behind the crash as an “absolute lie.”

+Although both were from St. Petersburg, Prigozhin and Putin were not known to be particularly close.

+Prigozhin, an ex-convict who earned millions and his nickname “Putin’s chef” from lucrative government catering contracts, served Kremlin political interests and helped expand Russia’s clout by sending his mercenaries to Syria, Libya, the Central African Republic and other countries.
+Wagner, one of the most capable elements of Moscow’s forces, played a key role in Ukraine where it captured the Ukrainian eastern stronghold of Bakhmut in late May.

-The crash came exactly two months after Prigozhin launched a rebellion against the Russian military leadership.
-The brutal and profane leader ordered his mercenaries to take over the military headquarters in the southern city of Rostov-on-Don and then began a march on Moscow.
+The crash came exactly two months after the brutal and profane mercenary boss launched a rebellion against the Russian military leadership.
+Prigozhin ordered his mercenaries to take over the military headquarters in the southern city of Rostov-on-Don and then began a march on Moscow.
 They downed several military aircraft, killing more than a dozen pilots.

-Putin denounced the revolt as “treason” and vowed to punish its perpetrators but hours later struck a deal that saw Prigozhin ending the mutiny in exchange for amnesty and permission for him and his troops to move to Belarus.
+Putin had vowed to punish the participants but hours later struck a deal that saw Prigozhin ending the mutiny in exchange for amnesty and permission for him and his troops to move to Belarus.

 The fate of Wagner, which until recently played a prominent role in Russia’s military campaign in Ukraine and was involved in a number of African and Middle Eastern countries, is uncertain.

 Putin said Wagner fighters could sign a contract with the Russian military, move to Belarus or retire from service.
-Several thousand have deployed to Belarus, where they are in a camp southeast of the capital, Minsk.
+Several thousand went to Belarus, where they are in a camp southeast of the capital, Minsk.